 - By answering, explaining, listening, and supporting with almost any aspect of school!

-You can ask any of your TVCC clinicians for a referral to Parent Mentor Services, complete a self-referral from our website or contact the Parent Mentors directly by emailing parent.mentor [at] tvcc.on.ca or calling 519.685.8700 ext 53767.
-Parent Mentors also provide a variety of workshops throughout the year and a weekly drop-in for anyone wanting to connect with other TVCC caregivers.
+You can ask any of your TVCC clinicians for a referral to Parent Mentor Services, complete Intake and Referral or contact the Parent Mentors directly by emailing parent.mentor [at] tvcc.on.ca (parent[dot]mentor[at]tvcc[dot]on[dot]ca).
+Parent Mentors also provide a variety of Education workshops throughout the year and a weekly drop-in for anyone wanting to connect with other TVCC caregivers.

 What to Expect